THE 5 STEPS TO SUCCESS

 Fundraising Goal Amount ÷ Bids to FMV Ratio = Total FMV Required

 If you put numbers to it using our example above, here's how to set up the equation yourself using 55% as the Bids to FMV Ratio:

 Therefore, in order to raise $10,000, you need to include roughly $18,200 worth of auction items.

 As you are receiving auction item donations, keep a running Total FMV.
 That way you'll know when you have enough items to reach your fundraising goal amount and can say goodbye to guesswork and uncertainty!

 Not-So-Secret Shortcut: Don't have time (or desire) to calculate the Total FMV and Bids to FMV Ratio?
 Fear not!
-When creating items on 32auctions, simply enter the item FMV and we'll provide up-to-date calculations for both on the Analytics page.
+When creating items on 32auctions, simply enter the item FMV and we'll provide up-to-date calculations for both on the Insights page.
 Easy peasy lemon squeezy!